 Usual right-hand side hosts the power and volume key, and due to the taller design, they are pretty easy to reach and operate while on the left you’ll find a dual-hybrid SIM card slot that can also be used to enhance memory via microSD card.

 Though some of the users might not like a metal unibody phone one thing is for certain; metal gives you a lot more durability than glass does.
-Though glass main look better, on the bright side this metal build makes the phone more sturdy and you don’t have to worry about smudges and fingerprints on the back.
+Although glass is a more modern material used in the phones, on the bright side this metal build makes the phone more sturdy, and you don’t have to worry about smudges and fingerprints on the back.

 The phone packs a 6.3-inch IPS LCD with 1080×2340 pixels resolution and a 19.5:9 aspect ratio that translates into a pixel density of 409 ppi.
 The display is as sharp as can be expected from an LCD panel.